-(BKC [OT] p.
-716)

-Parallels in the Structure of the Book of Job

-& Opening narrative (Chaps.
-1-2)

-& Job's opening soliloquy (chap.
-3)

-& The friends' disputation with Job (chaps.
-4-28)

-& Job's closing soliloquy (chaps.
-29-31)

-& Elihu's disputation with Job (chaps.
-32-37)

-& God's disputation with Job (38:1-42:6)

-& Closing narrative (42:7-17)
+Parallels in the Structure of the Book of Job a.
+Opening narrative (chaps.
+1-2) b.
+Job's opening soliloquy (chap.
+3) c.
+The friends' disputation with Job (chaps.
+4-28) b.
+Job's closing soliloquy (chaps.
+29-31) c.
+Elihu's disputation with Job (chaps.
+32-37) c.
+God's disputation with Job (38:1-42:6) a1.
+Closing narrative (42:7-17) Roy B. Zuck, "Job," in BKC (Bible Knowledge Commentary: OT), 716

 - B. Whether the book of Job is actual history is debated.
-Did the man Job really exist? - 1.
-Tremper Longman says Job is not historical (19 Aug 2019 seminar, Singapore Bible College): - a.
+Did the man Job really exist? - Tremper Longman says Job is not historical (19 Aug 2019 seminar, Singapore Bible College): a.
 The book is only a "thought experiment," meaning that it is not an account of real events. - b.
-It is written in stylistic poetry. - Job had seven sons and three daughters-the perfect numbers as sons worked the fields and didn't require a dowry. - d.
+It is written in stylistic poetry. - c.
+Job had seven sons and three daughters-the perfect numbers, as sons worked the fields and didn't require a dowry. - d.
 Job is one of the final books of the OT-at least in its final form. - e.
-Ha Satan ("The Accuser") in Hebrew is not a proper name as it has the article (but see NLT rendering as "the Accuser, Satan" in 1:6), so this is not really Satan but actually another member of the heavenly court. - 2.
+In Hebrew, Ha Satan ("The Accuser") is not a proper name, as it lacks an article (but see the NLT rendering as "the Accuser, Satan" in 1:6); therefore, this is not Satan, but rather another member of the heavenly court. - 2.
 My Response (correlate point-by-point with above): - a.
 What is a "thought experiment"?
 Why could the book not be a real experiment?
-God noted that Job, Noah and Daniel could not appeal to him (Ezek 14:14, 20).
+God noted that Job, Noah, and Daniel could not appeal to him (Ezek 14:14, 20).
 He surely would not list a fictional character Job with these real men. - b.
 Why is this an either/or issue?
-Why can't Job be both a real dialogue in poetry?
+Why can't Job be a genuine dialogue in poetry?
 Why must we choose between them?
-It is true that most of Job records men dialoguing in poetic form.
-This may seem strange to Western ears today, but poetic discussion is not unusual in even some cultures today.
-The Bible has other texts of historical poetry ( - c.
-The seven sons and three daughters being only stylistic argues without support that Job could not have actually had the ideal number of children. - d.
+Most of Job records men dialoging in poetic form.
+This may seem unusual to Western ears today, but poetic discussion is not uncommon in some cultures even now.
+The Bible contains other historical poetry texts, such as Psalms 78, 105, 106, 135, and 136. - c.
+The argument that seven sons and three daughters were merely a stylistic choice is given without support, suggesting that Job could not have had the ideal number of children. - d.
 How do we know that Job is late in its "final form"?
 No "earlier versions" of Job support this contention.
 It shows great unity throughout (compare Job 1 and Job 42). - e.
-Portuguese uses the definite article in proper names, as does other languages.
-We should not impose our western values on this.
-Zechariah 3:1 refers to Satan as the Accuser and if Job 1:6 is not Satan, then who is it?
-Satan is the Accuser (Rev 12:10). - C. The major question addressed in the book, "Why do the righteous suffer?" is never specifically answered (except because God is God)!
+Portuguese uses the definite article in proper names, as do other languages.
+We should not impose our Western values on this.
+Zechariah 3:1 refers to Satan as the Accuser, and if Job 1:6 is not Satan, then who is it?
+Satan is the Accuser (Rev 12:10). - C. The central question addressed in the book, "Why do the righteous suffer?" is never specifically answered (except because God is God)!